johanmn/kodecloudengineer/README.md

    To update the motd on all app and db servers, update the file /etc/motd on the concerned servers with the content of the approved template located at /home/thor/nautilus_banner.

+10. The Nautilus system admins team has prepared scripts to automate several day-to-day tasks.
+They want them to be deployed on all app servers in Stratos DC on a set schedule.
+Before that they need to test similar functionality with a sample cron job.
+Therefore, perform the steps below:
+a.
+Install cronie package on all Nautilus app servers and start crond service.
+b.
+Add a cron */5 * * * * echo hello > /tmp/cron_text for root user.

+      ```
+      yum install -y chronie
+      ```

+      ```
+      crontab -e -u root
+      ```

+      ```
+      */5 * * * * echo hello > /tmp/cron_text
+      ```